browserengineering/book/book/animations.md

   not feasible (at least at present) for layout-inducing animations.

-- Input-driven animations have tight performance constraints, and so must generally bge composited to behave well.
+- Input-driven animations have tight performance constraints, and so must generally be composited to behave well.

 Outline